 protect the grease fittings!!!

-lowering kits, there is never any other parts to purchase, they are
+lowering kits, there are no other parts to purchase for the link, they are

 ready to install !!!

 08 & up KLR 650 Lowers the rear 1 &